 The following charges will be treated as a pass-through: ICAP charges, Local Congestion Charges, T&D Charges, Special Utility Charges, and Taxes.

-Pricing Equation:
+Pricing Equation

 Actual Usage = Stipulated Usage + Residual Usage

 Stipulated Volumes:

 Customer will pay to EESI an amount equal to the product of (i) the Account’s Stipulated Monthly Usage multiplied by (ii) the applicable EESI Energy Price.